Lane Thomas Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels have the 11th-ranked team ERA across all league pitching staffs (4.05).
+- The Angels' 3.86 team ERA ranks seventh among all MLB pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs given up (10 total, 1.1 per game).
+- Angels pitchers combine to allow 10 home runs (0.9 per game), the ninth-fewest in baseball.

-- The Angels will send Ohtani (1-0) to make his third start of the season.
+- Canning makes his first start of the season for the Angels.

-- His last appearance came out of the bullpen on Tuesday when the righty tossed 2/3 innings against the Washington Nationals while giving up hits.
+- The 26-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.